-In this course, students will explore a variety of mythological tales told over the course of thousands of vears.
-Students will experience Greek mythology, Roman mythology, Egyptian mythology, and more tales from other cultures.
-Throughout the course the students will read a variety of stories, explore different types of media, such as film, and will partake in projects and writing pieces.
-This course will end with students completing a final exam on any area of mythology of their choice.
+In this course, students will explore a variety of mythological tales told over the course of thousands of years.
+Students will explore Greek, Roman, and Egyptian mythology; as well as several tales from other cultures, unmentioned.
+Throughout the course, students will explore diverse perspectives on age-old cultural concepts, explore different types of media, and will develop strong presentational skills.
+This course will end with students completing a final exam on an area of mythology of their choice.